Ashutosh781/Ashutosh781.github.io/_pages/about.md

 ## Research Interests

 My current research interests lie in developing controls and motion planning for highly dynamic systems.
 Apart from this, I am eager to investigate and discover applications of crucial fields such as perception and deep learning to augment traditional control approaches.
 My past projects have included works on mathematical modelling, controls for legged robots, 3D vision and signal processing.

 ## Other Interests

- I'm all about sketching, painting, and sipping on the best coffee I can find.
-I've got a soft spot for uncovering quirky coffee shops snd I also like to try out new coffee brewing methods and experiment with different beans.
-I am also total avgeek, obsessed with all things airplane.
+I am all about sketching, painting, and sipping on the best coffee I can find.
+I have got a soft spot for uncovering quirky coffee shops, and I also like to try out new coffee brewing methods and experiment with different beans.
+I am also a total avgeek, obsessed with all things airplane.

 <!-- Fun Image -->
 <img title="With robot" alt="With robot" src="/images/about_me.png">